 Improving the framework conditions for innovation (including competitiveness)

-Overall, Danish STI skills lie in the mid-range of OECD countries (Panel 1t, u, v, w), although expenditure on higher education and the rate of PhD graduates in science and engineering are at the top of the mid-range of OECD countries (Panel 1s, w).
+Danish STI skills are in the mid-range of OECD countries, although tertiary education spending and share of PhD graduates in science and engineering are at the top of this mid-range.
+The older population is also quite skilled: about 85% of those who are 65yrs or older use the Internet which is much higher than in most OECD countries.
 Denmark’s national innovation strategy includes a range of initiatives to strengthen innovation capacity through education.
-The government anticipates that at least 25% of a youth cohort will complete a master’s degree by 2020, and that the uptake of PhD students will remain at the 2010 level of 2 400 a year.
-The Danish government established (end of 2013) the Quality Committee (kvalitetsudvalget) to look into how to improve the quality and relevance of higher education.
+The government anticipates that at least 25% of the present youth cohort will complete a master’s degree by 2020, and that the uptake of PhD students will remain at the 2010 level of 2 400 a year.
+At the end of 2013, the Danish government established the Quality Committee (kvalitetsudvalget) to look into how to improve the quality and relevance of higher education.
+In 2014 the Ministry of Higher Education and Science created a task force on attracting women into science.
+The recommendations that were published in April 2015 have been shared with universities, research councils and foundations.

-One of the initiatives of the Danish innovation strategy is to create a coherent and cross-cutting research and innovation council.
-As a result, the Danish National Advanced Technology Foundation, the Danish Council for Technology and Innovation, and the Danish Council for Strategic Research have been merged into a new foundation (InnovationsFonden – Denmark).
-In 2013, the Ministry of Higher Education and Science (MHES) called on a broad variety of stakeholders to prepare the so-called INNO+ catalogue containing promising focus areas for strategic investments in innovation.
-In November 2013, five focus areas were selected and are to be carried out as part-nerships addressing social challenges.
-The five areas selected for 2014 are: blue jobs via green solutions; intelligent, sustainable and efficient plant production; Denmark as a preferred country for early clinical testing of new medicines; water-efficient industrial production; and building renovation of world-class standard.
+In 2013 the Ministry of Higher Education and Science (MHES) called on a broad variety of stakeholders to prepare the so-called INNO+ catalogue of promising focus areas for strategic investments in innovation.
+The five areas selected for 2014 were: blue jobs via green solutions; intelligent, sustainable and efficient plant production; Denmark as a preferred country for early clinical testing of new medicines; water-efficient industrial production; and world-class renovation of buildings.
 The mandate of the Danish Council for Research Policy was widened as of spring 2014 to include technological development and innovation.
 The development of quantitative impact assessments is continuing, and the Central Innovation Manual on Excellent Econometric Impact Analyses of Innovation Policy (CIM) has been updated and is now called CIM 2.0.

-The Fund for Green Business Development was established in 2013 and will be extended through 2016.
-It provides grants to Danish companies to help address increasing resource scarcity, raise business competitiveness and growth and make environmental improvements.
-The fund runs a programme to promote green industrial symbiosis between companies so that waste or reserves of a given resource, e.g. water or materials, of one company become a resource for another company.
+Since its creation in 2013 the Fund for Green Business Development has allocated grants of approximately EUR 8.33 million to more than 30 projects to help the increase of business competitiveness and growth and make environmental improvements.
+Currently the fund has three main programmes: Green Business Development program gives grants to companies to improve eco-efficiency; New Green Business Models program acts as an accelerator on green business model innovation and Green Industrial Symbiosis programme promotes green co-operation between companies so that the waste or reserves of a given resource, e.g. water or materials, of one company become a resource for another company.

-While the ratio of BERD and triadic patents to GDP are at the top of the mid-range of OECD countries (Panel 1d, f), Denmark has a large share of leading global corporate R&D investors for the size of its economy.
-The Market Development Fund (2013-15), a new type of initiative, supports the development process just before commercialisation, when a functioning prototype must be customised to fit the demands of the market.
+The BERD ratio and triadic patents to GDP are at the top of the mid-range of OECD countries and Denmark has an important share of leading global corporate R&D investors for the size of its economy.
+Moreover, Denmark is increasing the share of tax incentives, coming closer to the OECD average.
+The Market Development Fund (Markedsmodningsfonden) that since 2012 supports the development process just before commercialisation (when a functioning prototype must be customised to fit the demands of the market) allocated dkk 56.4 million in 2016.
 The fund co-finances facilitation of end-consumer testing and adaptation of the new product or service, thereby shortening the developer’s time to market and strengthening the potential for growth and employment.
-In 2013 the Danish Growth Fund introduced subordinated loans to facilitate the access of SMEs to debt financing.
 In 2012 a tax credit scheme was introduced to provide the opportunity for firms with a negative balance sheet to obtain a credit for the tax value of their R&D expenditures.
 The scheme has greater impact on young small innovative companies owing to a built-in maximum of R&D expenditure to be granted a tax credit.
-The maximum is increased fivefold from 2012.
+In 2013 the Danish Growth Fund introduced subordinated loans to facilitate the access of SMEs to debt financing.

-Danish universities and PRIs are active in patenting (Panel 1p) although the share of public R&D expenditures financed by industry is slightly below the OECD median (Panel 1o).
+Danish universities and PRIs are quite active in patenting although the share of public R&D expenditures financed by industry is still slightly below the OECD median.
 The new innovation strategy: Denmark A Nation of Solutions (2012-20) focuses on better knowledge exchange between companies and knowledge institutions, between public and private sectors, as well as across national borders.